enkaskal/enkaskal.github.io/_posts/2016-05-24-favorite-quotes.md

 ## From the (original?)
 IDA Disassembler FAQ:
 > Q: How do I view the disassembly in C/VB etc?

-> A You must create a file called sissy.ini and add the line “LANG C=Yes”.
+> A: You must create a file called sissy.ini and add the line “LANG C=Yes”.
 >
 > Jokes aside, this is not something IDA can do.
 The output is ASM.